 Physical and Emotional Factors Weigh on SMA Patients’ Likelihood to Engage in Activities, Study Says

-Degree of motor skills, and the intensity of feelings of depression and fatigue influence the degree to which adults with spinal muscular atrophy (SMA), regardless of subtype, participate in and enjoy the social and professional activities of daily life, a study from The Netherlands reports.
+The degree of motor skills, and the intensity of feelings of depression and fatigue influence the degree to which adults with spinal muscular atrophy (SMA), regardless of subtype, participate in and enjoy the social and professional activities of daily life, a study from the Netherlands reports.

 The study, “Social participation of adult patients with spinal muscular atrophy: frequency, restrictions, satisfaction and correlates,” was published in the journal Muscle and Nerve.

 Regardless of SMA subtype (1–4), people with this disease experience moderate to severe disability that weighs on their social lives.

 For this reason, researchers investigated how well 62 adults (ages 18 and older), across all disease subtypes and being treated at a Dutch clinic, took part in daily life activities.
 They looked at frequency of participation, perceived restrictions to participation, and patient satisfaction with taking part, as well as factors that appear to influence participation, using the Utrecht Scale of Evaluation Rehabilitation-Participation (USERP) questionnaire.

 Participation frequency scores were similar across patients with early-onset SMA (type 1, 2, and 3a), and across those with late onset SMA (including types type 3b and 4) — although early-onset patients expressed greater restrictions on both a social and professional level — from exercising or working/attending school, to visiting family and friends, the study found.

 Activities undertaken frequently mostly involved unpaid work (only 39% had paying jobs, and 16% a full-time job), and household activities.